 New Center to Research Stem Cell Cures for Type 1 Diabetes

-By Kelly Close, Ursula Biba, Martin Kurian, and Eliza Skoler
+By Kelly Close, Ursula Biba, Martin Kurian, Rhea Teng, and Eliza Skoler

 A collaboration between JDRF, Stanford, and UCSF aims to cure type 1 diabetes through understanding of stem cells and the immune system

 JDRF just announced a new partnership with Stanford and the University of California San Francisco (UCSF) to create the JDRF Northern California Center of Excellence.
-The goal of the Center is to research and develop cures for type 1 diabetes that use stem cells to produce insulin.
-Stem cells are cells that have the potential to develop into many different types of cells in the human body – like the insulin-producing beta cells in the pancreas!
+The goal of the Center is to research and develop cures for type 1 diabetes that use stem cells to generate insulin-producing cells.
+Stem cells are unique cells that have the potential to (i) renew themselves for long periods of time; and (ii) develop into many different types of cells in the human body – like the insulin-producing beta cells in the pancreas!
+While pancreatic transplantations are currently being studied, the shortage of available pancreas donors makes stem cells a promising alternative.

-More specifically, this partnership aims to develop a stem cell-based cure for type 1 diabetes that does not require the suppression of the immune system (immunosuppression).
-Sometimes, the immune system must be “shut down” so that it does not fight against a potentially helpful, but new group of cells (like a new kidney after a kidney transplant, or new stem cells).
-The JDRF partnership with Stanford and UCSF will focus on understanding the relationships between the immune system and the pancreas to create stem cell-based cures for type 1 diabetes that do not require immunosuppression.
+More specifically, this partnership aims to develop a stem cell-based cure for type 1 diabetes that does not require suppression of the immune system, which is traditionally achieved by taking medications for life.
+Sometimes, activity within the immune system must be suppressed so that it does not fight against a potentially helpful, but foreign group of cells (like a new kidney after a kidney transplant, or new stem cells).

-This is important because the immune system is the cellular machinery inside our bodies that allows us to fight infections and diseases.
-When the immune system is shut down, it can no longer protect against infections.
-This is exactly what the Center is working to avoid in cell replacement drugs.
+This is important because the immune system is the cellular machinery inside our bodies that allows us to fight infections and disease.
+When the immune system is weakened, it can no longer protect against infections as well, and doctors must work to maintain the correct balance of medications for their patients.
+Because these drugs must be taken for life, immunosuppression also carries a significant financial burden.

 The Center will use the Stanford model for kidney transplantation without immunosuppression and the UCSF method for making insulin-producing cells out of stem cells.
-Together these inventive technologies can hopefully help develop stem cell cures for type 1 diabetes that do not shut down the immune system.
+Together, these inventive technologies can hopefully help develop stem cell cures for type 1 diabetes that do not require long-term immunosuppression.

 As such a high-impact nonprofit, JDRF’s role is to support the highly collaborative research process.
 The Center will be run by well-known leaders including Dr. Matthias Hebrok (UCSF), Dr. Seung Kim (Stanford), Dr. Aaron Kowalski (JDRF President and CEO), Dr. Andrew Rakeman (JDRF AVP of Research), and Dr. Jeffrey Bluestone (UCSF).
 JDRF is currently leading funding efforts for the Center and has committed to funding the first five years of operation.
 Wow!